Skip to Content

 You tend to see the strongest aurora displays in the two to three years on each side of the solar maximum.

-The last solar maximum was in 2014 – so we’re out of the period of highest solar activity – but as my photos show, you can still get some brilliant aurora displays anyway.
+The last solar maximum is right now in 2023 – so we’re in the period of the highest solar activity – as my photos show, you can get some brilliant aurora displays.

 You have a lot of options when it comes to planning your visit to see the Northern Lights but I stayed in Hotel Rangá and would very much recommend it.